ameisner/decam_reduce/README.md

 # dependencies

-A `requirements.txt` has been auto-generated with `pipreqs`.
+A `requirements.txt` file has been auto-generated with `pipreqs`.
 Currently, the necessary dependencies are:

 ```
 astropy